 Hard Rock Hotel & Casino Las Vegas has announced the grand re-opening of the infamous Body English nightclub.
 Hard Rock Hotel will continue its history of introducing underground artists and trendsetting genres to the scene and will showcase indie, electronic, rock and pop music.

 Las Vegas nightclub Krave is moving downtown, where it has been renamed Krave Massive, the world's largest gay club.
 Krave has moved into the third floor of the Neonopolis complex on Fremont Street, in a space formerly occupied by the 14-screen Galaxy Theatres.
 In addition to its five dance rooms, Krave Massive will expand beyond the nightclub theme to include a comedy club, movie theater and outdoor pool.

 The Light Group returns to its revolutionary nightlife roots through a new collaboration with Cirque du Soleil and MGM Resorts International.
 Light at Mandalay Bay will be the first-ever nightclub turned on by Cirque du Soleil, merging cutting-edge creativity with incredible music to produce a new kind of nightlife experience.
-Scheduled to open in Mar.
-2013, the chic, fashion-forward 38,000-square-foot venue will feature state-of-the-art production, theatrics and world-renowned DJs and performers.
+This chic, fashion-forward 38,000-square-foot venue features state-of-the-art production, theatrics and hosts world-renowned DJs and performers.

 Surrender Nightclub, located at Encore, is a 5,000-square-foot nightclub, which opens to the outdoors.
 The 60,000-square-foot Encore Beach Club is connected and features 26 cabanas, eight, two-story bungalows, a restaurant and poolside blackjack and craps.